jiserra/rmwc-merge/README.md

 ## Theming

 To change the theme - modify `theme.css` file located in the `./src/Wrapper/` directory.
 ThemeProvider was unfortunately causing bugs with some of the components.
-The functionality is identitcal in both approaches.
+The functionality is identical in both approaches.

 ## Video